markziemann/dee2/README.md

 `nohup docker run mziemann/tallyup & tailf nohup.out`

+If you want to keep one container running contantly, try the 'run-one' utility

+`nohup run-one-constantly docker run mziemann/tallyup mmusculus &`

 ## Troubleshooting
 If you're encountering problems, check the system requirements again.
 If still stuck, contact me on mark.ziemann{at}gmail.com